DevCycleHQ/devcycle-docs/docs/best-practices/tech-debt.md

 ### Code Usages
-DevCycle's Code Usages feature allows our system to analyze your source code and automatically identify places where a given variable is being used.
+DevCycle's Code Usages feature allows our system to analyze your source code and automatically identify places where a given Variable is being used.
 The Code Usages feature can be used locally with our CLI, or as part of an [integration with various source control systems such as Github and Bitbucket](/integrations#code-analysis).

 #### Locally
-To use it locally, make sure you have the CLI [installed and configured](https://docs.devcycle.com/cli/#setup) You can then run the following command to list places in your code where a DevCycle variable is used:
+To use it locally, make sure you have the CLI [installed and configured](https://docs.devcycle.com/cli/#setup) You can then run the following command to list places in your code where a DevCycle Variable is used:
 ```bash
 dvc usages
 ```